apache/nuttx/boards/x86_64/intel64/qemu-intel64/README.txt

 ##### grub.cfg

-The grub.cfg should contain the boot entry of Nuttx.
+The grub.cfg should contain the boot entry of NuttX.
 ```
 set timeout=0
 set default=0